genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/06_calculated-data.md

 }
 ```

-Add this `derivedField` to your view now.​ The final view should be like this.
+Add this `derivedField` to your view now.
+The final view should be like this.

 ```kotlin
 views {